NataliaKudr/IGV/README.md

 # IGV
-pyhton and R Scripts for Statistical analysis of available V genes
+Python and R Scripts for Statistical analysis of available Immunoglobulin Variable genes in Primates